 - Increased service life of belts, pulleys and bearings = fewer removals of replacement parts

-- Optimally utilised lubricant film = less risk of overheating and secondary damage
+- Optimally utilized lubricant film = less risk of overheating and secondary damage

 - Reduced friction = lower energy consumption